Research at the Priaulx Library9th March 2015

 Our highly experienced staff have access to a wide range of records and resources that are not available elsewhere.

-Three types of research service are available.
+Two types of research service are available.

 PLEASE NOTE that the island church records of births, marriages and deaths cannot be accessed online or in published form.
 Digital reproduction of any part of these registers is not permitted.